Mikayle-Coetzee/Municipal_Services_Application_for_SA/README.md

 # ST10023767_PROG7312 (Municipal Services Application for South Africa)

-We were given a POE where we needed to make a WPF Application, using C# and .NET Framework.
-The application is for a municipal services in South Africa.
-The application will allow users to report issues, request services, and access local event information.
-Initially, for part 1, the "Report Issues" functionality will be implemented to allow users to submit detailed reports about municipal issues such as sanitation, roads, and utilities.
+This project is part of a POE where I developed a **WPF Application** using **C#** and the **.NET Framework**.
+The application is designed for managing municipal services in South Africa, offering features that allow users to report issues, request services, and view local events and announcements.
+The goal is to create an efficient and user-friendly platform that enhances the interaction between citizens and municipal services.

 ## Author
 #### Mikayle Devpnique Coetzee
 ##### ST10023767

-## Features (Phase 1)
-- **Report Issues**: Allows users to report municipal issues by providing details such as location, category, description, and media attachments.
-- **Local Events and Announcements**: This feature will be implemented in later phases.
-- **Service Request Status**: This feature will also be implemented in later phases.
+---

+## Project Overview
+### Part 1:
+In the first part, the **"Report Issues"** functionality was implemented.
+This allows users to submit detailed reports about municipal issues such as sanitation, roads, utilities, etc. For more details on Part 1, see the `README_Part_1.md`.

+### Part 2:
+This part extends the application by introducing the **Local Events and Announcements** feature and enhancing data structures for efficient performance.
+Additionally, I implemented an advanced **Recommendation Feature** based on user searches, and I made use of data structures such as **Stacks**, **Priority Queues**, **Dictionaries**, **Sorted Dictionaries**, and **Sets**.

+---

 ## Instructions for Compiling and Running the Application